pmlave/holbertonschool-low_level_programming/0x13-bit_manipulation/README.md

 1. Printing a given integer as a binary number.
 2. Getting an index value from a given integer.
 3. Setting an index value bit to 1.
+4. Clearing a bit at a given index.